apasarkar/masknmf_full_pipeline/docs/source/app_use/Installation.rst

   * git
   * GPU drivers supporting CUDA 11.* applications

-If using AWS, we recommend you launch from a linux AMI that (a) supports GPU use and (b) already has these basic dependencies.
-A great example is the NVIDIA GPU-Optimized AMI.
+If using AWS, we recommend you launch from a linux `AMI <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`_ that (a) supports GPU use and (b) already has these basic dependencies.
+A great example is the `NVIDIA GPU-Optimized AMI <https://aws.amazon.com/marketplace/pp/prodview-7ikjtg3um26wq>`_.

 **Step 1**: Clone the repo.
 Get the masknmf app repository onto the computer:

 .. code-block::